We so wish we could say that the best time to plant a tree is all the time! After all, doesn’t the world need more trees?

 Is fall the best time to plant all trees?
 What about maples?
 Evergreens?
 Fruit trees?

-While fall is generally best for planting trees, we’re going to break it down.
-Discover the best time of year to plant all different types and species of trees below.
+While fall is a great time for planting trees, we’re breaking down the best time of year to plant all different types and species of trees below.

 When is the best time to plant…